aevyrie/bevy_mod_picking/README.md

 # Debug

-You can also enable a debug cursor that will place a sphere at the intersection, with a tail pointing normal to the surface.
+You can enable a debug cursor that will place a sphere at the intersection, with a tail pointing normal to the surface.
 Just add the `DebugPickingPlugin` to the `App::build()` in your Bevy program:

 ```rust
 .add_plugin(DebugPickingPlugin)